-- Each telephone number can include up to 12 digits. - Enter the telephone number exactly as you would dial it, including any toll prefixes. - When programming emergency numbers and/or making test calls to emergency numbers, you should: - Remain on the line and briefly explain to the dispatcher the reason for the call before hanging up. - Perform such activities in the off-peak hours, such as early morning or late evening. - With Release 2.0 and earlier systems, if an extension is programmed for Forced Account Code Entry (#307), a user at the extension is required to enter an account code before dialing a number in the Emergency Phone Number List. - With Release 3.0 or later systems, users at Forced Account Code extensions can dial numbers on the Emergency Phone Number List without entering an account code.
-Users can make 911 (999 for the Hong Kong Release 3.0 only) calls from the Forced Account Code extensions without entering the account code as long as 911 (999 for the Hong Kong Release 3.0 only) has been entered into the Emergency Phone Number List.
+- Each telephone number can include up to 12 digits. - Enter the telephone number exactly as you would dial it, including any toll prefixes. - When programming emergency numbers and/or making test calls to emergency numbers, you should: - Remain on the line and briefly explain to the dispatcher the reason for the call before hanging up. - Perform such activities in the off-peak hours, such as early morning or late evening. - Users at Forced Account Code extensions can dial numbers on the Emergency Phone Number List without entering an account code.
+Users can make 911 calls from the Forced Account Code extensions without entering the account code as long as 911 has been entered into the Emergency Phone Number List.